DioxusLabs/dioxus/README.md

 Alternatively, `trunk` works but can't run examples.

 - tide_ssr: Handle an HTTP request and return an html body using the html! macro. `cargo run --example tide_ssr`
-- doc_generator: Use dioxus ssr to generate the website and docs. `cargo run --example doc_generator`
+- doc_generator: Use dioxus SSR to generate the website and docs. `cargo run --example doc_generator`
 - fc_macro: Use the functional component macro to build terse components. `cargo run --example fc_macro`
 - hello_web: Start a simple wasm app.
-Requires a webpacker like dioxus-cli or trunk `cargo run --example hello`
+Requires a web packer like dioxus-cli or trunk `cargo run --example hello`
 - router: `cargo run --example router`
 - tide_ssr: `cargo run --example tide_ssr`
 - webview: Use liveview to bridge into a webview context for a simple desktop application. `cargo run --example webview`